Chapter 2:

 No one breathes.

-King Aldren (voice breaking, holding his daughters)
+King Aldren (with broken voice, hugging his daughters)

 “It shouldn’t have ended like this… not like this…”